benjaminrosesr-tech/Project-2/README.md

 # The Neon Punk Giphy Search and game
- First and formost this is going to be a page set up and ddedicated to searching Neon Punk/CYber Punk style Giphs using a Giphy API the search will be adult rated as to not leave any possible image out.
+ First and for most this is going to be a page set up and dedicated to searching Neon Punk/Cyber Punk style Giphs using a Giphy API the search will be adult rated as to not leave any possible image out.
 Im also going to attach a little Tic Tac Toe game i was working on on the side to better understand how Java and Css as well as Html work together to produce a simple little android deployable game for my daughter to play with on my Phone.

 ## Technology